 The non-stick coating efficiently prevents food from sticking to the surface and requires little or no oil to achieve this.
 But are they safe?

-Unfortunately, the answer to this is question is both yes and no. Non-stick coatings on older or flimsy bakeware are generally to be avoided.
+Unfortunately, the answer to this question is both yes and no. Non-stick coatings on older or flimsy bakeware are generally to be avoided.

 These pots and pans can be coated with polytetrafluoroethylene (PTFE), also known as Teflon, which is known to flake.

-These flakes can then be ingested or be scrubbed off into our waterways, where they can leach chemicals.
+These flakes can then be ingested or scrubbed off into our waterways, where they can leach chemicals.